 Low-income customers who are enrolled in the CARE program receive a 30%-35% discount on their electric bill and a 20% discount on their natural gas bill.
-Customers whose total household income is at or below 200% of Federal Poverty Guidelines are eligible for CARE enrollment.13 Customers may also be eligible for CARE if they are enrolled in public assistance programs such as the following: Medicaid/Medi-Cal, Women, Infants and Children Program (WIC), Healthy Families A & B, National School Lunch's Free Lunch Program (NSL), California CalFresh Program (formerly called the Food Stamps Program)/Supplemental Nutrition Assistance Program/(SNAP), LIHEAP, Head Start Income Eligible (Tribal Only), Supplemental Security Income (SSI), Bureau of Indian Affairs General Assistance, and Temporary Assistance for Needy Families (TANF) or Tribal TANF.
+Customers whose total household income is at or below 200% of Federal Poverty Guidelines are eligible for CARE enrollment.8 Customers may also be eligible for CARE if they are enrolled in public assistance programs such as the following: Medicaid/Medi-Cal, Women, Infants and Children Program (WIC), Healthy Families A & B, National School Lunch's Free Lunch Program (NSL), California CalFresh Program (formerly called the Food Stamps Program)/Supplemental Nutrition Assistance Program/(SNAP), LIHEAP, Head Start Income Eligible (Tribal Only), Supplemental Security Income (SSI), Bureau of http://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=PUC§ionNum=910.5.